A picture containing logo

 o Senior Fellow, Bill Graham Centre for Contemporary International History

-o Affiliated Faculty, Munk School of Global Affairs and Public Policy
+o Affiliated Faculty, Joint Initiative in German and European Studies, Centre for European and Eurasian Studies, Munk School of Global Affairs and Public Policy

-o Associate Faculty Member, Anne Tanenbaum Centre for Jewish Studies (CJS)
+o Associate Faculty Member, Anne Tanenbaum Centre for Jewish Studies

 Current professional positions (selection):